Robert S. Duncanson: Landscape painting

-European Travels and Romantic Literary Landscape Painting

 Many of Duncanson's paintings, such as Land of the Lotus Eaters, were influenced by works of British Romantic poets to include mythical themes.
 This attraction to European poetry and novels was developed through many trips Duncanson took to Europe over a period of 20 years.
 These trips were funded by Cincinnati-based Abolitionist patrons like Nicholas Longworth and a local Anti-Slavery league.
 The opportunities provided by these "grand tours" of Europe gave Duncanson the ability to study the works of the Old Masters while exploring the historic landscapes of the European countryside.
 Two of the works that came out of Duncanson's trips to Europe were Italian Landscape and Italian Landscape with Ruins.

 Abolitionist patronage

 Duncanson's success as an artist is partially attributed to the many abolitionist patrons who supported him.
 Abolitionist patrons provided him with ample commissions, acquired his paintings, financed his travel to various locations nationally and abroad, and introduced him to other prominent people in the art community.
 Abolitionists were motivated to support artists like Duncanson because it emphasized the abilities of African Americans to participate in and contribute to mainstream culture.
 Additionally, abolitionists would often commission works with overtly racial themes in order to further the antislavery cause.
-Duncanson likely received even more support from abolitionist patrons because he was considered mulatto.
-Duncanson’s lighter complexion, due to the miscegenation that occurred when his ancestors were enslaved, allowed him greater access into the art world than African Americans with darker complexions.
-There were a number of other African-American artists who shared these advantages due to their light skin, including African-American painter Joshua Johnston.
+Duncanson likely received even more support from abolitionist patrons because he was of mixed race, as reflected in his complexion and facial features, which likely allowed him greater access into the art world than African Americans with darker complexions.
+There were a number of other African-American artists who shared these advantages due to their light skin, including African-American painter Joshua Johnston—these "advantages" should be understood in terms of white prejudice against Blacks rather than as indicating that people with some white ancestry were inherently superior artists.
 The North, particularly cities like Cincinnati with substantial black populations and strong abolitionist presences, was a more advantageous place for African-Americans to pursue fine arts professions.
 Although Duncanson never explicitly addressed race issues in his work, there is debate among historians on whether or not Duncanson subtly referenced, or alluded to racial problems and racism in the United States.
 For example, Joseph Ketner II argues that in Duncanson's painting Garden of Eden (1852) "paradise with its palm trees might also be the promised land of slave songs."
 David Lubin also believed that Duncanson's paintings "may have contained hidden allegories on racial themes whose meanings were available only to certain audiences."